 - “5 Things Your Small Business Should Know About Federal Government Contracts” and “Big Changes for Small Business: Legal Updates Relevant to Small Business Government Contractors.”
 2018 GRO-Biz Conference and Idea Expo, Rock Springs, WY.

 - “How to properly set-up and update your SAM.gov profile.”
 Govology Webinar.

 - “5 Things Your Business Should Know About Federal Government Contracts.”
 Global Entrepreneurship Week, Kansas City, MO.

 - “Legal Updates Relevant to Small Business Government Contractors.”
 12th Annual Veterans Business Conference, Fort Bliss, TX.

 - “Legal Updates Relevant to Small Business Government Contractors.”
-Redstone Edge, Huntsville, AL.
+The Redstone Edge Conference 2017, Huntsville, AL.